mriamnobody/Library-Management-Tool/README.md

 1. Python 3.7 or above
 2. Mysql

+A lot of work is needed at the time of writing this readme.
 As of now the tool works through CLI.
 I will try to build a GUI app for this tool soon.